-- 2: All pin outputs default to PORT latch data.
-Any pin can be selected as a digital peripheral output with the PPS output selection registers.
-See Register 12-3. - 3: These I2C functions are bidirectional.
+2: All pin digital outputs default to PORT latch data.
+Alternate outputs can be selected as the peripheral digital output with the PPS output selection registers.

+3: These peripheral functions are bidirectional.
 The output pin selections must be the same as the input pin selections.